 Common Self-Tests Available

-• Autism Spectrum Quotient (AQ) Test – A self-report questionnaire that measures autistic traits across domains like communication, attention to detail, and imagination.
+• Autism Spectrum Quotient (AQ) Test: A self-report questionnaire that measures autistic traits in areas like communication, attention to detail, and imagination.

-• Ritvo Autism Asperger Diagnostic Scale–Revised (RAADS-R) – A longer assessment designed to identify autistic traits in adults, particularly those who were never formally diagnosed in childhood.
+• Ritvo Autism Asperger Diagnostic Scale-Revised (RAADS-R): A longer assessment built to spot autistic traits in adults, especially those never formally diagnosed in childhood.

-Each test differs in length and scope, but all aim to help people better understand the range of traits they may experience.
+Each test differs in length and scope.
+However, all of them aim to help you better understand the traits you may experience.

 Screening vs. Diagnostic Tests

-It’s vital to differentiate between screening tests and diagnostic assessments.
-Screening tools—like the AQ or RAADS-R—offer an introduction to self-understanding.
-Diagnostic tests, however, are conducted by qualified professionals who evaluate developmental history, lived experience, and context using validated clinical tools.
+• Diagnostic tests are conducted by qualified professionals.
+They evaluate developmental history, lived experience, and context using validated clinical tools.

-A screening test may indicate that a person shares characteristics common to autistic individuals, but only a professional evaluation can provide an official diagnosis.
+In short, a screening test may show that you share traits common to autistic people.
+Only a professional evaluation can provide an official diagnosis.

 Validated Tools and Credibility